romm/formz/Documentation/06-IntegratorManual/ViewHelpers/Index.rst

 ViewHelpers
 ===========

-Formz provides a set of ViewHelpers to help integration:
+FormZ provides a set of ViewHelpers to help integration:

 - :ref:`formz:form <integratorManual-viewHelpers-form>`

-  Will initialize Formz.
+  Will initialize FormZ.
 It replaces the ViewHelper ``form`` provided by Extbase, and must absolutely be used.

 - :ref:`formz:field <integratorManual-viewHelpers-field>`